zio/zio-quill/CASSANDRA.md

 ## Prerequisites ##

-The keyspace and column family needed for all examples are defined in this CQL script:
+The keyspace and column family needed for all examples are defined in this CQL script.
+This step can be entirely skipped in Phantom were schema is auto-generated.

 ```
 CREATE KEYSPACE IF NOT EXISTS db